-The requirement on minimum call FER, as defined in 4.1.4, has been chosen to target 95 % happy users.
+The requirement on minimum call FER has been chosen to target 95 % happy users.
 This is to allow for more statistics to be calculated and to make it easier to identify the impact from a wider pulse.

 8.2.2.4.3.3.1 MUROS-2